-Protein is a fundamental component in bodily structures such as blood, cartilage, muscles and bone.
+Protein is a fundamental component in bodily structures such as blood, cartilage, muscles, and bone.
 It is used to build and repair tissues.
 Protein plays a major role in both hormone and enzyme production.

 It is critical to obtain a suitable intake of protein to meet the body's needs because it is not stored in the body until it is needed.
 After weight loss surgery, it is imperative to consume sufficient amounts in order to avoid protein deficiency.

 Amino acids are the essential building blocks of protein.
-There are nine essential amino acids which our bodies do not naturally produce and can only be obtained through dietary means.
+There are nine essential amino acids that our bodies do not naturally produce and can only be obtained through dietary means.
 Protein sources should be diverse in order to ensure that all of the amino acids are incorporated into the diet.

 How Do I Vary My Diet To Avoid Boredom?

-Undergoing bariatric surgery is a body and mind altering process.
+Undergoing bariatric surgery is a body and mind-altering process.
 It is not a quick fix.
 You will have to focus on protein first foods for LIFE.
 Otherwise, you will regain what you lose or even fail to reach your health goals in the first place.

 One easy way to vary your daily intake of protein is with the use of spices and sauces to change the flavor of meats.
-You can use marinades or gravies to moisten the meat, as well as give it new and exciting taste.
+You can use marinades or gravies to moisten the meat, as well as give it a new and exciting taste.

 Another way to vary your meals is by mixing food groups together in dishes such as casseroles.
 Carbohydrates are to be used in small quantities, so now some creative thinking comes into play.

-Chili and vegetable beef soup are both high-protein, low-fat, and easy meals that incorporate both meat and vegetables in one dish.
+- Chili and vegetable beef soup are both high-protein, low-fat, and easy meals that incorporate both meat and vegetables in one dish.

 Here Are Some Websites Where I Have Found Awesome Bariatric-Friendly Recipes!

 I am listing some of my favorite, most-frequently-referred-to sites, and I hope you find them just as useful as I have.
 (I am not getting any commission or payment from any of these sites.
 These are sites that I actually use and recommend!)

-- Bariatric Eating - This website has literally thousands of recipes from breakfast to dessert (No Bake Strawberry Cheese Pie = #swoon).
-The site is managed by bariatric patients who offer support as well as protein products including powders, protein bars, vitamins and more.
+- Bariatric Eating: This website has literally thousands of recipes from breakfast to dessert (No Bake Strawberry Cheese Pie = #swoon).
+The site is managed by bariatric patients who offer support as well as protein products including powders, protein bars, vitamins, and more.
 They also have a Facebook support page by the same name where you can interact with newbies to seasoned veterans in the bariatric patient universe.

-- Joy Filled Eats - While not strictly bariatric, this site features keto, low-carb, gluten and sugar free options.
+- Joy Filled Eats: While not strictly bariatric, this site features keto, low-carb, gluten, and sugar-free options.
 I found that I love roasted Brussels Sprouts thanks to this site!

-- Low Carb Yum - Dedicated to the low-carb lifestyle, every recipe fits into our dietary needs.
+- Low Carb Yum: Dedicated to the low-carb lifestyle, every recipe fits into our dietary needs.
 Check out their Chili Mac recipe.

-- That Low Carb Life - Cheddar Bacon and Ranch Smothered Chicken...
+- That Low Carb Life: Cheddar Bacon and Ranch Smothered Chicken...
 Need I say more?

-- The World According to EggFace - A blog devoted to the post-operative weight loss lifestyle.
+- The World According to EggFace: A blog devoted to the post-operative weight loss lifestyle.
 If you scroll down the left side, there is a search box where you can find recipes.
 The Crustless Quiche recipes really helped expand my breakfast options.